tayyabwahab/Candidate-Evaluation-Using-LangGraph/README.md

 ## 📊 Evaluation Criteria

 ### Experience Levels
+Current setting works with the following details that can be changed according to requirements:
 - **Entry Level**: 0-2 years of experience
 - **Mid Level**: 2-5 years of experience
 - **Senior**: 5+ years of experience

 ### Skills Assessment
 - Evaluates suitability for Machine Learning Engineer position
 - Considers technical skills, experience relevance, and background
 - Provides binary yes/no decision